misakey/backend/docs/content/concepts/authorization-and-authentication.md

 There are two types of tokens obtained at the end of an authorization code flow:
-- an `access Token`, which allows any client to obtain authorizations to Misakey
+- an `access Token`, which allows any client to obtain authorizations to Misakey resources on behalf of the end user.
-- resources on behalf of the end user.
+  **This access token is now a `HttpOnly` cookie and as a result it is managed entirely by the browser (`HttpOnly` actually makes it inaccessible for the JavaScript)**
 - an `identity Token (ID Token)`, described in [the authentication][] section, which allows identification of the authenticated user and contains many information such as when the token expires or how secure was the authentication process (using or not 2FA, as an example).

 The access token is opaque, bearing authorizations to access resources.
 It cannot be introspected from the external world.